tomcarmichael/acebook-mern-water-team/README.md

   ; npm start
   ```

-You should now be able to open your browser and go to `http://localhost:3000/signup` to create a new user.
+You should now be able to open your browser and go to `http://localhost:3000/signup` to create a new user, optionally uploading an avatar image.

 Then, after signing up, you should be able to log in by going to `http://localhost:3000/login`.

-After logging in, you won't see much but you can create posts using PostMan and they should then show up in the browser if you refresh the page.
+After logging in, you'll be able to create posts, like and comment.

 ### Testing

 #### The Backend (API)